dan-lee/stayOnChannel/README.md

 YouTube™ Stay On Channel
 =============

 Do you want the old YouTube channel behaviour back?
 Here's the solution.

-When clicking a video link on any channel, you will no more be redirected.
+By clicking on a video on any channel you will stay there without being redirected to the video page!
-Instead you will stay exactly there!

-After clicking a video link the video will be loaded into the "featured video" player at the top and you can watch it there without the need of refresing the page.
+After you clicked on the video link, the video will be loaded into the "featured video player" at the top, or if there's no player available, you're asked if one should be created automatically

-This works for any kind of channel ("Featured" or "Feed" channel).
+This works for any kind of channel ("Featured" or "Feed").

-And what if there's no player to be played with?
-Easy: This extension will create one on the top!
+**New in v1.3**:
+ - Auto play mode: When a video is finished the next will be played automatically.
+Also the button "load more" is triggered when a playlist has come to an end and it will play all the way through :)

+We are also planning support for playlists, minimizing video link lists, etc., etc.

 *I am also planning support for playlists, minimizing video link lists, etc. etc.*